Pierre Gasly reflects on his 'crazy' F1 ride after Italian GP triumph

 Gasly's tumultuous path to being an F1 race winner

-After a breakout maiden year in F1 with midfield runners Toro Rosso in 2018, the young Frenchman earned an immediate promotion to the main Red Bull team next to Verstapen when Daniel Ricciardo sudden departure for Renault created a vacancy.
+After a breakout maiden year in F1 with Toro Rosso in 2018, he earned an immediate promotion to the main Red Bull team next to Max Verstappen for the following season when Daniel Ricciardo left for Renault.

 But the step up to the big time was far from a smooth transition.